 Keep in mind that requirements to become a social worker vary by state and that some specific jobs require candidates to have a Master of Social Work(MSW).
 Though you do not always need a bachelor’s degree in social work, having one first can qualify you for an advanced standing MSW program, in which you can earn your MSW in one year.
 Due to advances in web 2.0 technologies, there are even excellent options for pursuing your MSW online.

 Even if your intended career in social work does not require an MSW, obtaining an advanced degree gives you a competitive edge.
 With an MSW, you will have more options in the job market because your skills and expertise will be much more advanced.

 While there are many social work careers to choose from, the following examples will give you an idea of how diverse the profession is.

-Medical social workers assist individuals and families who are dealing with an illness or health-related issue.
-They help clients and their families navigate a range of issues, including coping, counseling, referrals and health education.
-Similarly, public health social workers assist communities dealing with illnesses and complications related to community disasters or widespread sickness.
+public health social workers assist communities dealing with illnesses and complications related to community disasters or widespread sickness.
 Both of these kinds of social workers provide many different types of services to their clients in order to help them cope and improve their well-being.